pnwairfire/eflookup/README.md

 ### Invoking the Executables In Perl

+The following example illustrates using fccs2ef, but could be easily modified to work for the other executables.

 #### Setup

 To use the code below, you'll need JSON, which you can install with cpanm